mhweiner/autorel/docs/configuration-options.md

 > ❗️ This is typically set via the `branches` configuration (recommended), but can be overridden here.

 The pre-release channel to use.
 This will be appended to the version number.
 For example, if the version is `1.0.0` and the pre-release is `alpha`, the version will be `1.0.0-alpha.1`.
-For "production" releases, the "latest" tag will be used for NPM.
+For "production" releases, the "latest" tag will be used for npm.

-- CLI: `--pre-release`
+- CLI: `--pre-release <channel>`
+- Example: `--pre-release alpha`
 - Argument: `preRelease: string`
 - Default: `undefined`